 Maria S. Marsilio, Saint Joseph's University

-Sexuality and Gender in the Ancient World, accompanying bibliography: Spring 2008.
-A study of the ancient Greek and Roman cultural constructions of gender through reading in English legal, philosophical, medical, historical, religious, and literary works.
+Sexuality and Gender in the Ancient World, accompanying bibliography: Spring 2015.
+The course studies ancient Greek and Roman cultural constructions of gender through reading in English legal, philosophical, medical, historical, religious, and literary works.

 Davina McClain, Loyola University (New

 Pandoras Daughters: Spring 2003.
 A course on Greek and Roman women in English.

 Ann Raia, The College of New Rochelle (New York)